xinyun2000/PaperNotes/A survey of Large Language Models.md

 - **Data sparsity problem:** have no true neighbor

   e.g. in the K-nearest neighbor algorithm, when the number of variables to be considered becomes sufficiently large, there are almost no true neighbors.
-When binary variable becomes sufficiently large, the unique combination also becomes sufficiently large.
-Every unique combination with 10 samples can require an exponential level of the amount of samples.
+When a binary variable becomes sufficiently large, the unique combination also becomes sufficiently large.
+Every unique combination with 10 samples can require an exponential level of the number of samples.

 -  **increased computational complexity**: exponential level of calculation